emberjs/website/source/blog/2018-07-20-the-ember-times-issue-56.md

 ## [Got Dependencies? 📦](https://github.com/ef4/ember-auto-import#dynamic-import)

-We’ve previously highlighted the great `ember-auto-import` by the wizard,[Edward Faulkner](https://github.com/ef4)🌟, as a way to import npm packages into your Ember app.
-With the latest update **it just got way cooler**.
+We’ve previously highlighted the great `ember-auto-import` by the wizardly [Edward Faulkner](https://github.com/ef4)🌟 as a way to import npm packages into your Ember app.
+With the latest update it just got way cooler.

-As he demonstrates in this [nice screencast](https://eaf4.com/dynamic-import-into-your-ember-app/) with v1.2.0 you can now lazy load dependencies via `import()`!
-The dynamic `import()` will load the dependency as well as all its recursive dependencies via a separate Javascript file **at runtime**.
+As he demonstrates in this [nice screencast](https://eaf4.com/dynamic-import-into-your-ember-app/), with v1.2.0 you can now lazy load dependencies via `import()`!
+The dynamic `import()` will load the dependency as well as all its recursive dependencies via a separate JavaScript file **at runtime**.
 That’s really awesome.

 To get started, watch the screencast or dive into the [documentation](https://github.com/ef4/ember-auto-import#dynamic-import).